Teaching Philosophy

 -

 Our society is currently undergoing a demographic transition, whereby an increasing percentage of our culture’s population will be in the later half of life.
 However, most people and most social systems in the U.S. still function according to mainly negative stereotypes of older individuals that have serious, yet avoidable consequences.
 During the semester, we will examine the impacts of these stereotypes, not only on older generations, but on younger generations and the culture as a whole.
 A key goal of this course will be to assess and examine the social construction of aging in U.S. society, make comparisons with other cultures, and explore better models and attitudes that serve to maximize the quality of life for older individuals.
-The semester culminates in a final paper where students will be asked to apply what they’ve learned toward creating their own “Eldertopia.”
+The semester culminates in a final paper where you will be asked to apply what you’ve learned toward creating your own “Eldertopia.”

 -